MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/create-search-results-pages.md

 ## Guest user limitations

-Invitation of a guest to a SharePoint site or hub site from a scenario point of view is intended to share content from those scopes to the guest.
+The scenario intent of inviting a guest to a SharePoint site or hub site is to share content from that scopes to the guest.
 A custom redirect to the organization wide search result page provided by Microsoft Search at `_layouts/15/search.aspx` without the `/siteall` parameter is an unsupported product scenario.
 Exposing guests to organization wide results can lead to unintended oversharing of content.

 Also see [Guest user limitations for Search box settings on SharePoint sites](./manage-spo-search-box.md).